spectral-cockpit/opusreader2/README.md

 1. improving the ease of use (documentation, vignettes)
 2. expanding support for Bruker data blocks even further
-3. provide useful downstream features for metadata and spectra management.
+3. providing useful downstream features for metadata and spectra management.

 We now track changes under semantic versioning using [{fledge}](https://github.com/cynkra/fledge).
 Please consult the [NEWS](NEWS.md) to follow progress and the history of features.
 Our goal is to release a stable version 1.0.0 on CRAN that is production ready.